The-going/evlproject/content/_index.md

 such as virtual memory management, and can also leverage the rich GPOS feature set Linux provides such as networking, data storage or GUIs.

-Although the real-time infrastructure has to present specific driver stack and API implementations to applications, there are nonetheless significant upsides to keeping the real-time core separate from the GPOS infrastructure:
+There are significant upsides to keeping the real-time core separate from the GPOS infrastructure:

 - because the two kernels are independent, real-time activities are not serialized with GPOS operations internally, removing potential